LennyTaelman/RatingExperiments/README.md

 ## Rating model used

 The rating model used is a Bayesian variant on chess ELO rating.
+The underlying model is the Bradley--Terry model.
 It expresses strength `s` of an agent and difficulty `d` of a problem on a numerical scale, such that

-> Probability of success = 1 / (1 + exp(d - s))
+> Probability of agent solving the problem = 1 / (1 + exp(d - s))

-It assumes (prior) that strengths and difficulties are normally distributed (with user-provided parameters), and that the strength of an agent is *constant* during the competition.
+Our rating assumes (prior) that strengths and difficulties are normally distributed (with user-provided parameters).
+Given the outcomes of a competition, one can numerically find maximum likelihood estimates and uncertainty quantification.

-Given the outcomes of a competition, it uses a numerical Newton scheme to find the maximum likelihood estimates of the strengths of agents and difficulties of problems.
-In particular, this also gives uncertainty quantification of the computed ratings.
+This implementation uses a simple Newton approximation.

 Note: To convert `s` and `d` to regular chess ELO scale, multiply by 400/log(10) ≈ 173.7 and add an arbitrary constant.